binnsy/freight-farms-app/README.md

  - style file (scss)
  - test file (jest)
  - meat of the code (jsx)

 In the src folder I also have an images folder for any image I used.

+## Purpose of the App

+Random generator of how to say 'Hello World' in different coding languages.